i-like-hamigaki/i-like-hamigaki.github.io/learning-resources.md

 <br>
-The following are other blockchain and cryptocurrency courses offered.
+The following are other blockchain and cryptocurrency courses offered online from various sources.
 If you have taken any, please give us insight as to their quality by commenting below.

 [Blockchain essentials](https://developer.ibm.com/courses/all/blockchain-essentials/)
 IBM developerWorks